 Carol Ann Duffy is a famous Scottish poet who was born in Glasgow but raised in England.
 She developed a love of poetry from a very young age.
-She likes to write poems about contemporary issues using a strong narrative and normally in first person, effectively putting the reader as the person the narrator is addressing.
+She likes to write poems about contemporary issues using a strong narrative and normally in the first person, effectively putting the reader as the person the narrator is addressing.
 Her work is widely studied in higher and further education.
-Quickdraw is from the poetry collection entitled Rapture and is about the good and bad parts of a relationship, likening it to gunslingers like the ones portrayed in old spaghetti western movies.
+‘Quickdraw’ is from the poetry collection entitled Rapture and is about the good and bad parts of a relationship, likening it to gunslingers like the ones portrayed in old spaghetti western movies.

 Form and Tone

-Quickdraw is written in free verse with no rhyming pattern (although rhyme is used a couple of times in the poem) It is playful and humorous in tone, drawing comparisons between a gunslinger in the wild west and two, perhaps three people in a relationship.
+‘Quickdraw’ is written in free verse with no rhyming pattern (although rhyme is used a couple of times in the poem) It is playful and humorous in tone, drawing comparisons between a gunslinger in the wild west and two, perhaps three people in a relationship.
 It is divided into four stanzas each one is four lines long.
-Duffy uses a mixture of short and longer sentences (often forming enjambment lines) to symbolise the ups and downs of a modern relationship.
+Duffy uses a mixture of short and longer sentences (often forming enjambment lines) to symbolize the ups and downs of a modern relationship.
 The gender of the narrator is left ambiguous.
 I read the poem in the voice of a woman, but perhaps that is because I know that Duffy herself is female.

 From the start of the poem, which can be read in full here, Duffy sets the scene beautifully.
-She begins by comparing phones to the guns that a gunslinger might have worn around their waist in “wild west” this is metaphor that continues throughout the poem.
+She begins by comparing phones to the guns that a gunslinger might have worn around their waist in “wild west” This is q metaphor that continues throughout the poem.
 The end of the second line is a short enjambment sentence where the word alone is left widowed on the following line, making the word appear to be alone!
 This is a technique Duffy has employed in a couple of her poems including Stealing.
 She likens receiving a phone call to a gun being drawn.
 The choice of the verb groan is interesting as it can have slight sexual connotations, although Freud may have something to say about my interpretation of that!

 The opening line refers to how the narrator’s words have wounded them emotionally rather than referring to a physical wound.
-This is a powerful statement, not least of all because an admission of being wounded by somebodies words suggests a vulnerability.
-You can’t be affected strongly by somebodies words unless you care about them.
-Maybe this line suggests a level intimacy or maybe it is the narrator trying to make their significant other feel guilty?
+This is a powerful statement, not least of all because an admission of being wounded by somebody’s words suggests a vulnerability.
+You can’t be affected strongly by somebody’s words unless you care about them.
+Maybe this line suggests a level of intimacy or maybe it is the narrator trying to make their significant other feel guilty?
 Perhaps this is their way of “firing back?”
-You can almost imagine the words in this poem being read by a gunslinger and that is testament to Duffy’s skill as a poet.
+You can almost imagine the words in this poem being read by a gunslinger and that is a testament to Duffy’s skill as a poet.
 The line “I twirl the phone, then squeeze the trigger of my tongue” is basically talking about the verbal sparring that occasionally is emblematic of a relationship.
-However clearly the narrator feels they are losing this verbal joust as their comments is deemed by themselves to be “wide of the mark” and then their partner “blasts them” it would seem that in their “jockeying for position” the narrator is currently being outwitted by their partner.
+However, clearly, the narrator feels they are losing this verbal joust as their comments is deemed by themselves to be “wide of the mark” and then their partner “blasts them” it would seem that in their “jockeying for position” the narrator is currently being outwitted by their partner.

 It is interesting how Duffy uses a sentence that runs on into the next stanza.
 I think this gives the impression of a stuttering, wounded cowboy gasping to get his/her last words out.
 The narrator then proceeds to describe their relationship, using a tricolon of western-themed words/phrases to push the metaphor emphatically.
 The metaphor expands to say that the narrator shows the phone (gun) to the sheriff.
 Who is the sheriff?
 Their identity is left ambiguous.
 Perhaps they are a neutral friend?
 Acting like a go-between for the couple.
 Or maybe something else?

-Again in this stanza a sentence runs on from the previous stanza.
+Again in this stanza, a sentence runs on from the previous stanza.
 Interestingly the word left on its own here is concealed.
 One would assume this is to emphasize this word.
 What is it that is being concealed, could this have a double meaning?
 I think it suggests secrecy.
 Why would the narrator have so many phones?
 Why would their lover have access to their “concealed phone”?
 Unless the lover in question is not their only partner?
 Perhaps the aforementioned sheriff isn’t a friend after all, rather their long-term partner?
-This would explain why the relationship between the narrator and their subject is so “fiery” The use of the word fumble is telling here I believe, throughout there are words with sexual undertones “fumble”, “down on my knees” whether or not the couple that are the subject of this poem are still together or not is unclear, however I think what is clear is that the narrator very much sexualizes their partner – the subject of Quickdraw.
-Duffy uses the oxymoron “silver bullets of your kiss” the kiss can be considered a good thing but in this instance it’s made to seem like a weapon.
+This would explain why the relationship between the narrator and their subject is so “fiery” The use of the word fumble is telling here I believe, throughout there are words with sexual undertones “fumble”, “down on my knees” whether or not the couple that are the subject of this poem are still together or not is unclear, however, I think what is clear is that the narrator very much sexualizes their partner – the subject of ‘Quickdraw’.
+Duffy uses the oxymoron “silver bullets of your kiss” the kiss can be considered a good thing but in this instance, it’s made to seem like a weapon.